rkistner/arcore/README.md

 Version 1.5.4 (or greater) of the Arduino IDE is required to build projects with this library.

 1. Clone this repository.
 2. On Linux, run `./install.sh`.
-The script creates a symlink in ~/Arduino/hardware to the repository.
-On Windows or Mac you have to do this manually (you may move the repository there instead of creating a symlink).
+The script creates a symlink in ~/Arduino/hardware to the hardware folder in repository.
+On Windows or Mac you have to do this manually (you may copy the hardware folder there instead of creating a symlink).
-3. Launch the Arduino IDE (only tested on 1.5.4, will not work pre-1.5.x).
+3. Launch the Arduino IDE (only tested on 1.5.7, will not work pre-1.5.x).
 4. Under Tools -> Board, select Arduino Leonardo (arcore).
 5. Upload your sketch as usual.

+### Update 2014-09-08

+The folder structure has changed.
+If you previously used this project, you will have to run `./install.sh` again.

 ## MIDI-USB support